ihabwahbi/rl-exec-data/docs/architecture/decimal-strategy.md

 # Decimal Precision Strategy

+**Last Updated**: 2025-07-22
+**Status**: Validated through Epic 1 Story 1.2.5

 ## Executive Summary

 The expert review correctly identified that Polars decimal128 support is experimental and may not meet our performance requirements.
 This document defines our decimal handling strategy with clear decision criteria and implementation paths.

+**Validation Results**: Story 1.2.5 tested both decimal128 and int64 pips approaches.
+Decimal128 operations completed without errors and are recommended as the primary approach, with int64 pips as a proven fallback strategy.

 ## The Precision Challenge